MonkWho/pfatt/README.md

   you want to have the static IP.
     2. Make sure you set the submask accordingly (single devices use /32) a /32 only gives you one address.
+## Completely Bypassing the NAT and giving the device the static IP ##

 # Troubleshooting